bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 00:47:02

-I only have a couple of basic, maybe a little bit stupid questions, but are you guys intending this knapsack coin join as a method of like payment for like straight up to for the, for example on some service or it is like basic coin join like it's the output will come to me the both outputs.
+I only have a couple of basic, maybe a little bit stupid questions, but are you guys intending this knapsack coinjoin as a method of like payment for like straight up to for the, for example on some service or it is like basic coinjoin like it's the output will come to me the both outputs.

-Aviv Milner: 00:47:35

-Coin join like for payments whereas the Zerolink currently does coinjoins as I think I can

-Unknown speaker: 00:47:42

-answer this question.

-Speaker 4: 00:47:43

-Coinjoin for

-Unknown speaker: 00:47:43

-payments, whereas Zerolink currently does

 Aviv Milner: 00:47:43

-Coinjoins as mixing transactions.
+[inaudbile] coinjoin for payments, whereas ZeroLink currently does coinjoins as mixing transactions.
-This is actually the question I wanted to ask Felix was, if he knows anything about how Wasabi currently works and, you know, the distinction between a coin join for mixing and a coinjoin for sending.
+This is actually the question I wanted to ask Felix was, if he knows anything about how Wasabi currently works and, you know, the distinction between a coinjoin for mixing and a coinjoin for sending.
 And I feel like having read this paper, I feel like Wasabi being able to send in a coinjoin might open doors for more privacy.

 Felix Maurer: 00:48:19

 Yeah, To be honest, I didn't know about Wasabi until now because I really I'm not keeping up with the current developments on Bitcoin anymore or other cryptocurrencies.
-But yeah, my idea was that actually, that's the point of the Knapsack mixing, that you can use coin transactions for actually performing the transactions that you want to do, and not only for anonymizing coins.
+But yeah, my idea was that actually, that's the point of the Knapsack mixing, that you can use coinjoin transactions for actually performing the transactions that you want to do, and not only for anonymizing coins.
 So you can in the same step, send coins to a third party and do the mixing.

 Speaker 4: 00:49:01